spica-engine/spica/readme.md

 ## Demo
 [Try Live Demo](http://master.spicaengine.com/spica)

+Login with the following credentials:

+username: spica

+password: 123

 ## Contributing

 Thanks for your interest in contributing!
 Read up on our guidelines for [contributing](https://github.com/spica-engine/spica/blob/master/CONTRIBUTING.md).